Hazard family

 The family fortune was initially generated through large-scale farming across multiple land holdings in Narragansett Country, Rhode Island.
 This work was primarily done with the unpaid labor of dozens of enslaved black people.
-Eventually, the business interests evolved and the family wealth largely came from its textile manufacturing business at Peace Dale, Rhode Island, mining, railroad, and chemical interests, including the Solvay Process Company.
+Eventually, the business interests evolved and the family wealth largely came from its textile manufacturing business at Peace Dale, Rhode Island, mining, railroad, and chemical interests, including the Solvay Process Company and the Hazard Powder Company.

 History

 Hazards have been known through generations for many contributions: